dudung/deploygopackage/steps.md

+# steps
+some learning steps in publishing a go package to github (not yet work)

 ## create a new repository
 1. Login to a GitHub account through <https://github.com/login>.
 2. Create a new repository using + icon or <https://github.com/new>.